Creating Work Boundaries: Protecting Your Worth At Work

 - You feel more confident.

-- You feel more respected.
+- Gradually you feel more respected.

 - You feel more in control of your life.